TL;DR

 This definitive guide provides a technical breakdown of how to use Whole of Life insurance for Inheritance Tax planning, including the complementary role of 'Gift Inter Vivos' policies.
 We will explore the mechanics, the critical role of trusts, and the practical steps needed to protect your legacy.

 For this to be effective, the policy must be written into a suitable trust.
 This is a non-negotiable step.
-By placing the policy in trust, the payout is legally separated from your personal estate.
+By placing the policy in trust, the claim payment is legally separated from your personal estate.
 Consequently, it does not increase the value of your estate and is not, itself, subject to Inheritance Tax.

 Upon your death, the trustees can claim the policy proceeds quickly, providing your beneficiaries with the immediate liquidity needed to pay the IHT bill to HMRC.
 This allows your estate to be distributed without the need to sell assets under pressure, such as the family home, investment portfolios, or business interests.